factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/factorylayer/README.md

     }
 }
 ```
-With Reflection only it's only known that there is a constructor with 2 string parameters and a Dependency parameter.
+With reflection the only known things are that the constructor takes 2 string parameters and a parameter of type "Dependency".
 Unknown is:
-* Should this class be created with a dependency injection framework? (e.g it could just be a utility class)
+* Should instances of this class be created with a dependency injection framework? (e.g it could just be a utility class)
 * Parameter order, which String for first and second parameter
-* which implementation of Dependency should be passed.
-There could be multiple subclasses of Dependency.
+* which implementation of "Dependency" should be passed.
+There could be multiple subclasses of "Dependency".
-* The Scope of the Parameter.
+* The scope of the parameter.
 (Singleton, Prototype)
 * Which constructor should be used if multiple constructors are available

-Those Information needs to be provided to the framework.
+Those information need to be provided to the framework.
-Traditionally there are 2 Methods to pass these information:
+Traditionally there are 2 methods to pass these information:
 * Custom DSL (Spring xml)
 * Annotations DSL (CDI)